ADAS Radar Sensor Guide: Automotive Radar and How it Works

 Radar is often compared to other ADAS technologies, such as cameras and lidar.
 Cameras are the most common type of sensor in ADAS and they work well for detecting objects that are stationary or slowly moving.
 They’re not particularly good at detecting fast-moving objects because the time it takes for a camera to snap a picture is long in comparison to how quickly objects move.
 Lidars are like cameras, but they use light instead of radio waves.
 They’re also good at detecting objects in relatively close range (less than about 300 feet), but not for fast-moving or far away objects.

-Radar sensors are much better at detecting moving vehicles, pedestrians, and other objects than cameras or lidars.
+Radar sensors are much better at detecting moving vehicles, pedestrians, and other objects than cameras or LiDAR sensors.
 They can see objects that are far away and moving quickly, which is why they’re of great use in many ADAS.
 Radar sensors also work well in all weather conditions, including rain, snow, and fog.
 Cameras and lidars can’t see through most types of harsh weather.

 Each sensor type has pros and cons.
 That’s why it’s common for automakers to include multiple types of sensors that complement each other.